 Have a plan in mind, talk to the leaders, they will support and recommend local races, and lots of information on the DRR website and social media

 We are a friendly, supportive and encouraging, social group, and like nothing better than cake at the end of the run, and lots of social events take place.

 We will be sharing emergency contact details and medical information with leaders.
 We also love to take photos, yes you will have a beetroot face but so will everyone else!
 We like to share our successes on social media and it is great to look back on and see how far you have come.

 Cost is an issue?

-Local parkruns will generally have a number of DRR members taking part who will encourage you along the way.
-These are a good way to do one of your homework sessions, just repeat what you did on the Monday.
+DRR will have members taking part and encourage you along the way, just repeat what you did on the Wednesday.

-“I nervously arrived at the 2013 beginners group, not being able to run to the end of the street, also with severe asthma.
-After completing the 10 week course I joined the DRR family.
-I have now completed events from 5k to ultra marathons.
-It has been life-changing and I have made so many fabulous friends.”
+Paula (50+), is presently joint club chair – nervously arrived at the 2013 beginners group, not being able to run to the end of the street, also with severe asthma.
+After completing the 10 week course joined the DRR family, now completes anything from 5k to ultra marathons, life-changing and has made many fabulous friends.

 Steven, wanting to get fit and healthy but didn’t know how, he joined the 2018 DRR beginners group, having not run since school days.
 Stuck to the plan and then went on to run his first London marathon in 2019.
 He has since completed many road races, cross country events and an ultra.
 Steven has undertaken his leading and visual guide qualification.
 He loves leading the club social runs and in particular running trail.